-As part of its efforts to modernize B2B payments, the BPC aims to support the industry’s migration from checks to electronic payments.
+As part of its efforts to modernize business-to-business (B2B) payments, the BPC aims to support the industry’s migration from checks to electronic payments.
 Electronic payments allow for businesses to take advantage of the benefits that digitalization brings, including lower costs, better cash management, error reduction, risk mitigation, increased transparency and improved automation for business processes.

-The Power of Exchange Frameworks
+The Power of an Exchange Framework

 - SMB Accounting Software APIs Initiative (PDF) (2019)